 When you speak the Language of Outcomes, you eliminate Treadmill Verbs™ from your vocabulary.
 You replace them with destination verbs and you ensure that every conversation, email, or document moves you one step closer to a tangible destination.

 Now here is the good news!
 There are only six destinations that add up to real progress.
 I call these Latham’s Six Outcomes:

 - A list needed as input to one of the above

 That’s about it!
 Decisions, plans, and problem resolutions create progress.
 Furthermore, when you’ve made a decision, you are done.
 It’s obvious.
 When you have a plan in hand, you are done.
 When you’ve resolved a problem, you are done.
 These aren’t treadmills.
 These goals are obvious.

-Back to the six primary destinations.
-Sometimes the destination is nothing more than confirmation.
+Back to Latham’s Six Outcomes.
+Sometimes the outcome is nothing more than confirmation.
 “This is what I am trying to accomplish, what I’ve done so far, and what I’m doing next.
 Sound right?”
 The only valid outcomes are:

 - Would you like to talk about … (one of the aspects of your decision, plan, or problem resolution)?
 Notice that this third response also leads to Yes or No and not an immediate discussion.
 (Think about all the times a lack of clarity has transformed a simple request for confirmation into a lengthy unplanned discussion.)

-The final destination is authorization.
-“May we proceed?” is equally simple and deserves a Yes, No, or I need to understand more about your decision, plan, or problem resolution.
+The last of Latham’s Six Outcomes is authorization.
+“May we proceed?” is equally simple and deserves a Yes, No, or I-need-to-understand-more-about-your … (decision, plan, or problem resolution).

 There is simply no substitute for knowing what you are trying to accomplish.
 That’s clarity and clarity generates speed and confidence.